RICHIE-LUNIMIS/Richie-Lunimis/README.md

 ### ✨ Quick Facts

-- 👨🏽‍💻 I’m currently working as a Full Stack Web Developer @ [TECHIS](https://techis.io/)
+- 👨🏽‍💻 I’m currently a student as a Full Stack Web Developer @ [TECHIS](https://techis.io/)

-- 📫 How to reach me: sharadkumar@techis.io
+- 📫 How to reach me: Lunimisxxxxx@gmail.com
 - 📝 [Resume](add your link here)

 ### 🛠️ Languages and Tools: